Finally, a travel cot that really does help you travel lighter

 Cue a new generation of travel cot

-We were delighted to road test the Phil & Teds TravellerTM Portable Travel Cot over the summer (and on our recent adventure to South Africa, and when Master J had to bunk in with us when his air conditioner broke, and when we had to stay with family while moving house – I think he has slept in this more than his own bed the past couple of months!)
+We were delighted to road test the Phil & Teds TravellerTM Portable Travel Cot with our 1-year-old Master J over the summer (And on our recent adventure to South Africa.
+And when Master J had to bunk in with us when his air conditioner broke.
+And when we had to stay with family while moving house.
+I think he has slept in this more than his own bed the past six months!)

 Unlike what we’ll call a conventional “portacot” that opens in one piece (hands up who has stood there for hours fruitlessly trying to yank those sides into place?)
 The Phil & Teds TravellerTM comes packed more like a tent in an easy carry bag.
 There are 10 interconnecting aluminium pieces that need to be clicked together to make the frame, then threaded through the cot netting, with a self-inflating mattress.